 Virginia State Budget

 Delegate Landes knows our state budget is the most important work legislators do each year in Richmond.
-As Vice Chairman of the House Appropriations Committee, Delegate Landes, along with Chairman Chris Jones and other members of the Appropriations Committee worked closely with the Senate to address our budget shortfall without raising taxes or fees.
-The General Assembly continued to follow its path of fiscal responsibility, investing in core government services and key priorities while protecting the Commonwealth’s taxpayers.
+As Vice Chairman of the House Appropriations Committee, Delegate Landes has advocated that the General Assembly follow a path of fiscal responsibility, investing in core government services and key priorities while protecting the Commonwealth’s taxpayers.
 His commitment to fiscal conservatism led him to vote against the 2018 biennium budget due to the inclusion of Medicaid expansion and the long term negative impact on Virginia’s fiscal well-being.
 Learn more about Virginia’s Budget here and the House Appropriations Committee here.

 Jobs and the Economy

 The General Assembly continues its work to create an environment that fosters economic growth.
 The House of Delegates has defeated 26 separate tax hikes since 2003, saving families and businesses over $30.2 billion, defeating $770 million in tax increases proposed by House Democrats in 2018 alone.
 Delegate Landes will continue to seek ways to provide regulatory relief to small businesses, encourage innovators and entrepreneurs, and create real economic growth for Virginia families.

 In the past, Delegate Landes sponsored legislation creating the Governor's Agriculture and Forestry Industries Development Fund that established an economic development grant and loan program targeted specifically at agricultural and forestry operations.
 Additionally, he sponsored legislation, which created a Small Business Jobs Grant Fund administered by the Department of Small Business and Supplier Diversity for jobs created.
 To promote agriculture and assist rural areas in Virginia, he introduced legislation that created the Secretary of Agriculture and Forestry as part of the Governor’s Cabinet and established the Center for Rural Virginia.